Juan Felipe Ibarra: Youth

 former village of subject Indians and defensive post against the Chaco Indians.

 He was from a Santiago family of ranchers and soldiers.

-He studied for his bachelor of arts degree in the College of Monserrat in the city of Córdoba.
+He studied for his bachelor of arts degree in the College of Monserrat at the city of Córdoba.

 In late 1810, after the May Revolution, Ibarra joined the army that made the first expedition to Upper Peru (Bolivia).